Clarkejeniffer/Clarkejeniffer.github.io/legal/Attributions.md

 ## HTML, SCSS, & TS Code for https://github.com/Clarkejeniffer/Clarkejeniffer.github.io

-I want to thank @comaldave for assisting with the formatting of the Mark Down files and for creating
+I want to thank David Skinner of Davsk℠ for assisting with the formatting of the Mark Down files and for creating

 _HTML, SCSS, & TS Code for https://github.com/Clarkejeniffer/Clarkejeniffer.github.io_